cpjudge/cpjudge/README.md

-# Code-Judge
+# CP-Judge
 Online Programming Judge in GO

 This application uses [GoBuffalo](https://gobuffalo.io/) framework.

-## Bootstrap 4
+## Installing Dependencies
-Run
-`yarn add bootstrap@4.0.0-beta.2`
-and
-`yarn add popper.js`
+Use `yarn install` to install all the required packages

 ## Database

-MySQL database is used in this application
+The application uses MySQL database.
+Configure the mysql user and database in `database.yml`.

-Change your mysql username and password in the file `database.yml`.
-You can also change the databases' name.
-Currently the database name is `gocoder_dev`

-#### To create database
+#### To create databases
 Run `buffalo db create -a`

 #### To create tables in your database
 Run `buffalo db migrate up`

-Now your database should be ready with the required tables.

 ## To run the application
 Run `buffalo dev run`